DIAGNijmegen/picai_baseline/unet_baseline.md

 ### U-Net - Training and Cross-Validation
-The overall framework for training this U-Net has been set up using various modular components from the [`monai`](https://github.com/Project-MONAI/MONAI) module (e.g. U-Net architecture, template for training) and the [`batchgenerators`](https://github.com/MIC-DKFZ/batchgenerators) module (e.g. data loaders, data augmentation policy as incorporatd in the [nnU-Net](nnunet_baseline.md)).
+The overall framework for training this U-Net has been set up using various modular components from the [`monai`](https://github.com/Project-MONAI/MONAI) module (e.g. U-Net architecture, template for training) and the [`batchgenerators`](https://github.com/MIC-DKFZ/batchgenerators) module (e.g. data loaders, data augmentation policy as incorporated in the [nnU-Net](nnunet_baseline.md)).
 To train the model, run the following command:

 ```bash
 python -u src/picai_baseline/unet/train.py \